 Well, I’ve always been interested in the dialogue between science and religion.
 I think these are the two greatest forces that have shaped human civilization, science and religion.
 I don’t want to offend religions and people who are parts of religious traditions, but I think that some religions take themselves too seriously.
-The God as is envisioned by most religions and is portrayed in most sacred text is a very strict and stern being.
+The God as is envisioned by most religions and is portrayed in the most sacred text is a very strict and stern being.
 “You follow my commandments or else.”

 So I wanted to challenge that a little bit but also, to be playful.
 We’re always looking… We have our theories of what God is, and I wanted to sort of look through the other end of the telescope from God’s point of view.

 So in the book, the narrator of the story of creation is God himself, but God is a very modest fellow.
 He makes mistakes.
 He has an aunt and an uncle who are constantly giving him advice about how to do things.
 By making God a being who sometimes makes mistakes, is aware that he sometimes makes mistakes, is willing to take advice occasionally from his aunt and uncle, I have a different portrayal of the almighty being.
-He still is all powerful.
+He still is all-powerful.
 He can make anything happen that he wants to happen.

-But God himself and his aunt and uncle live in the void, a realm that’s outside of the physical universe, and they don’t directly interfere.
+But God himself and his aunt and uncle live in the void, a realm that’s outside of the physical Universe, and they don’t directly interfere.
 So the portrayal of God is completely consistent with science as God does not enter the physical world to perform miracles.
 He lets the world spin on its own although he’s not completely happy with some of the developments.

 So it was a way to portray a possible marriage of science and religion that was completely consistent with the scientific point of view.
 It was a way to have fun with the aunt and uncle and the playful dialogue.
 It was also a way to slightly challenge traditional religious beliefs about the nature of God while still trying to be respectful of religious belief.
 So I attempted to do all of those things.

 Well, I think that he would consider his worst mistake was to allow intelligent beings to suffer.
 He didn’t want… Once he created atoms and molecules and so on, various life forms started forming on their own without his intervention.
-Eventually, through the process of natural selection, eventually, you got intelligent life forms with brains.
+Eventually, through the process of natural selection, you got intelligent life forms with brains.

 No, not scientific.
 That’s right.

-I loved it that you didn’t have a script, that you just sort of knew what you wanted to talk about and just sort of thought through it as we went along.
+I loved it that you didn’t have a script, that you just knew what you wanted to talk about and just sort of thought through it as we went along.
 I thought that was wonderful.

-So that’s really wonderful.
+So that’s wonderful.

-You’re welcome to use it however you wish.
+You’re welcome to use it; however you wish.